Haverfordwest Castle

-Haverfordwest Castle (Castell Hwlffordd) is a castle located in the town centre at Haverfordwest, Pembrokeshire, south Wales, located in a naturally defensive position at the end of a strong, isolated ridge.
-The castle was established during Norman times in 1120 but much of the architecture remaining today is dated to 1290.
+Haverfordwest Castle (Castell Hwlffordd) is a castle located in the town centre at Haverfordwest, Pembrokeshire, south Wales, in a naturally defensive position at the end of a strong, isolated ridge.
+The castle was established during Norman times in 1120 but much of the architecture remaining today dates from 1290.
 For centuries the castle was an English stronghold.

-There are several other notable castles in area; Wiston Castle lies 6 mi to the northeast and Pembroke Castle lies 12 mi to the south.
+There are several other notable castles in area: Wiston Castle lies 6 mi to the northeast and Pembroke Castle lies 12 mi to the south.

 History

+Iron Age hill fort

-Pembrokeshire Records indicate that there was an Iron Age hill fort on the site of the castle although there is no physical evidence to suggest this on the present location.
-Haverfordwest was believed to have been a Danish settlement prior to the Norman conquest of West Wales in 1093/94.
+Pembrokeshire records indicate that there was an Iron Age hill fort on the site of the castle, although there is no physical evidence to suggest this at the present location.
+Haverfordwest is believed to have been a Danish settlement prior to the Norman conquest of West Wales in 1093–94.
 The Flemish settled in the area in 1108 to protect the main Norman stronghold at Pembroke Castle from Welsh raiders from the north.